Great Oxidation Event: Early atmosphere

 The composition of the Earth's earliest atmosphere is not known with certainty.
 However, the bulk was likely nitrogen N2, and carbon dioxide CO2, which are also the predominant nitrogen- and carbon-bearing gases produced by modern volcanism.
 These are relatively inert gases.
-Oxygen, O2, meanwhile, was present in the atmosphere at just 0.001% of recent atmospheric levels.
+Oxygen in its O2 form, meanwhile, was present in the atmosphere at just 0.001% of recent atmospheric levels.

 The Sun shone at about 70% of its modern brightness 4 billion years ago, but there is strong evidence that liquid water existed on Earth at the time.
 A warm Earth, in spite of a faint Sun, is known as the faint young Sun paradox.
 Either CO2 levels were much higher at the time, providing enough of a greenhouse effect to warm the Earth, or other greenhouse gases were present.
 The most likely such gas is methane, CH_{4}, which is a powerful greenhouse gas and was produced by early forms of life known as methanogens.
 Scientists continue to research how the Earth was warmed before life arose.

 An atmosphere of N2 and CO2 with trace amounts of H2O, CH4, carbon monoxide (CO), and hydrogen (H2) is described as a weakly reducing atmosphere.
 Such an atmosphere contains practically no oxygen.
 The modern atmosphere contains abundant oxygen (nearly 21%), making it an oxidizing atmosphere.
 The rise in oxygen is attributed to photosynthesis by cyanobacteria, which are thought to have evolved as early as 3.5 billion years ago.